harrybaines/DataCamp-ML-Scientist-Track/README.md

 # DataCamp Machine Learning Scientist Track

 - [1.
-Supervised Learning with scikit-learn](./1.
-Supervised Learning with scikit-learn): covers classification, regression, funr-tuning of models and preprocessing and pipelines.
+Supervised Learning with scikit-learn](./1.%20Supervised%20Learning%20with%20scikit-learn): covers classification, regression, fune-tuning of models and preprocessing and pipelines.

 ## Setup